 Since 1979 ATG has been committed to its founding principles of Conservation and Sustainable Development: long-term pioneers of environmental best practice in the tourism industry.

 Travel: ‘Greenhouse Gases’

-All flights booked (at competitive prices!) through ATG, as well as all ATG vehicle use, include the appropriate ‘Carbon Offset’ contribution – to fund projects such as reforestation, which compensate for CO2 emissions.
+All ATG vehicle use include the appropriate ‘Carbon Offset’ contribution – to fund projects such as reforestation, which compensate for CO2 emissions.